jesskuo4/jesskuo4/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on the Primer Design System at GitHub as a Designer Intern.
+- 🔭 I’m currently working on the GitHub Copilot Design Team as a Product Designer.
 - 🌱 I’m currently learning how to design more beautiful and intuitive experiences, make better travel plans, play volleyball better, and be a better human 🙆‍♀️
 - 👯 I’m looking to collaborate on anything design, entrepeneurship, or up-and-rising tech related!
 Share with me news articles, your views on the world, or anything in between.
 I love hearing people's stories 🥰
-- 🤔 I’m looking for help with figuring out how I can make a positive social impact on this world.
-Life is too short, and I want to figure out how to manage my priorities to experience everything.
 - 💬 Ask me about growing up in America, Taiwan, and Shanghai!
-Or my study abroad plans for this coming Fall in Korea.
-Or studying at the University of Washington!
 - 📫 How to reach me: email (jesskuo4@github.com) or linkedin (www.linkedin.com/in/jkuokuo)
 - 😄 Pronouns: she/her